 The Institute for Religion Politics Society (IRPS) has organised a seminar with Professor Oscar Salemink on Tuesday 1 December at 3pm.
 Oscar Salemink is Professor in the Anthropology of Asia at the University of Copenhagen, affiliated with the KU Asian Dynamics Initiative, and will talk on the Human Rights Encounter and the Transformation of Religion in Vietnam.

-In this presentation I explore how the emergence of a series of Human Rights contestations over the last four decades is gradually transforming the understanding and definition of religion as social category and as practice in Vietnam.
+Abstract: In this presentation I explore how the emergence of a series of Human Rights contestations over the last four decades is gradually transforming the understanding and definition of religion as social category and as practice in Vietnam.

 In particular, I shall zoom in on the use of Human Rights discourse of religious freedom in conflicts between the Vietnamese State and existing (spirit possession, Buddhism, Catholicism) and emerging (Protestant Christianity) religious practices within Vietnam.